ihabunek/phormium/docs/events.rst

 Events
 ======

-Phormium emits a series of events.
+Phormium uses `Événement <https://github.com/igorw/evenement>`_  as an event emitter.
+You can access it emitter by calling ``Orm::emitter()``.

-You can subscribe to an event by invoking `Event::on()` with the event name as the first parameter, and the callback function as the second.
+To subscribe to an event, call ``on()`` method on the event emitter with the event name as the first parameter, and the callback function as the second.
 The parameters of the callback function depend on the event and are documented below.

+The ``Event`` class provides a catalogue of all available events.

 .. code-block:: php

-    Event::on('query.executing' function($query, $arguments, $connection) {
+    Orm::emitter()->on('query.executing' function($query, $arguments, $connection) {
         // Do something
     })